 At a fundamental level, car insurance is an agreement between a for-profit insurance company and the policyholder(s).
 Policyholders may be an individual, a group of individuals of a particular class (e.g., a family), occupants of a vehicle, or a company.

 When an insurance policy is taken out, the policyholder makes regular payments, known as premiums, to the insurer.
-Essentially, in return, the insurance company agrees to cover the costs of damages associated with an accident, but only agrees to pay in accordance with limits established by the insurance policy.
+Essentially, in return, the insurance company agrees to cover the costs of damages associated with an accident, but only agrees to pay by limits established by the insurance policy.

 An insurance policy can include first-party insurance, which covers property damage or bodily injury suffered by the person(s) named on the policy.
 It also includes third-party insurance, which is insurance purchased by a person or company to protect them against liability for property damage or bodily harm they (or someone on their behalf) cause.